Where to Find Real Dinosaur Footprints on the Isle of Skye

 I’ve never seen a real dinosaur footprint before, much less one that LOOKS like it was printed on the real-life setting of Jurassic Park.
 And the best part?
 It’s not super crowded because the Isle of Skye is pretty remote.

-Here’s an article written just last year, Sauropod Footprints Discovered on the Isle of Skye.
+Here’s an article about Sauropod Footprints Discovered on the Isle of Skye.
 These footprints were JUST discovered and are 170 million years old!!
 I don’t know about you, but I’ve never been in the presence of something this old before.
 It was kinda surreal.
-The article cites these are the FIRST ever found on Scotland too.
+The article cites these are the FIRST ever found in Scotland too.

 From my understanding, this piece of land was a part of Pangea and the Sauropods were largely coastal dwellers.
 As for why the fossils have survived all this time?
 I don’t know.